|

 contamination by rotting fungi.
 The pieces are grown in a

-mixture called agar in test tubes under
+nutrient rich mixture called agar in test tubes under

-highly controlled conditions and, if everything works properly,
+highly controlled conditions.If everything works properly,

-they multiply rapidly.
+the plant pieces will multiply rapidly.
 Using this process, thousands of cloned

 plants may be produced in a very short period of time.